Contract for firm assisting with the Assembly Judiciary Committee’s Impeachment Investigation released

 ALBANY, N.Y.
-(NEWS10) – We’re learning more about the Assembly Judiciary Committee’s Impeachment Investigation into Governor Cuomo, and the contract with the firm Davis Polk & Wardwell LLP that’s assisting the effort.
+(NEWS10) — NEWS10 ABC is learning more about the Assembly Judiciary Committee’s Impeachment Investigation into Gov. Andrew Cuomo and the contract with the firm Davis Polk & Wardwell LLP that’s assisting the effort.

-Republicans have raised concerns about how long this impeachment investigation will actually take.
+Republicans have raised concerns about how long the impeachment investigation will actually take.

-We asked Assembly Judiciary Chair Charles Lavine if he’s expecting to need the firm’s services for the duration of the contract ending on March 16th.
+NEWS10 asked Assembly Judiciary Chair Charles Lavine if he’s expecting to need the firm’s services for the duration of the contract ending on March 16.
 He says “that remains to be seen.”

 In addition to the sexual harassment allegations leveled at the Governor, the investigation is also looking into how the administration handled nursing home data, and if state resources were used to publish the Governor’s book.